kimberlythegeek/sisyphus/README.md

 Currently, to access Tantalus, you need an LDAP account, as well as access to the bughunter LDAP group.
 (Soon to be changed to the tantalus LDAP group)

+You also need to be connected to [Mozilla's VPN](https://mana.mozilla.org/wiki/display/SD/VPN).

 ## Usage

 To run the web app and database containers, type the following command into your terminal: